 Not so fast.

 A resume for substitute teacher jobs needs “extra” sections.

 - Certifications (like a state teaching license or a NCJRS School Safety Certification)

 - Memberships (like NEA)

 The second substitute teacher resume example sounds like Cameron Diaz from Bad Teacher.

-Expert Hint: Write a cover letter.
+Expert Hint: Learn how to write a cover letter and send it.
 Your resume for substitute teacher jobs will move to the head of the class.
 Show your passion and fit for this teacher job.